tingerrr/hydra/src/core.typ

 /// this context's page.
 ///
 /// - ctx (context): The context in which the visibility of the next candidates should be checked.
-/// - candidates (candidates): The primary and ancestor candidates.
+/// - candidates (candidates): The candidates for this context.
 /// -> bool
 #let is-on-starting-page(ctx, candidates) = {
-  let next = if candidates.self.next != none { candidates.self.next.location() }
+  let next = if candidates.primary.next != none { candidates.primary.next.location() }
   let next-ancestor = if candidates.ancestor.next != none { candidates.ancestor.next.location() }

   let next-starting = if next != none {